agentc13/hero-realms-lua-scripts/README.md

 #### Predefined selectors

-We predefine commonly used selectors in lua
+We predefine commonly used selectors in lua:

 ```lua
 selectCurrentChampions()